tyler-c-smith04/blog/_posts/2023-11-07-semester-project.md

 <h2>Data Collection and Cleaning</h2>

 Sports analytics nerds like myself know that [Baseball Reference](https://www.baseball-reference.com/) is the place to go for baseball data.
+Before scraping the data, I made sure to check the robots.txt to ensure that I am safe to scrape the data. **Make sure to always check the robots.txt file before scraping a url!** Thanks for joining my data ethics Ted Talk lecture.

 Using the BeautifulSoup, requests, and pandas Python packages, I effectively created a dataframe of 1,032 rows and 20 columns containing Houston Astros regular season data between 2017-2023.
 I broke the websraping process into two steps to collect all the data that I wanted:

 * Create a function to scrape regular season data
 * Create a for loop that loops through a base url to quickly add season data a singular pandas dataframe